-- To control the interest rate and inflation risk inherent in the Plan's liabilities by the implementation of swap contracts and repurchase agreements.

-- To retain, as required, any exposure to credit markets through a combination of physical assets and derivatives.

-- The controlled use of derivatives to increase the yield on the Plan's physical assets by taking credit risk.

-- On an ongoing basis, approximately 50% of the Plan's physical assets are designed to support the LDI strategy, including:

-- o Gilts

-- Index-linked Gilts

-- Repurchase agreements

-- o Cash

-- The remainder of the Plan's physical assets are a combination of:

-- o Property

-- Asset backed securities

-- Secured loans

-- Global high yield credit and other fixed income

-- Private lending
+- To control the interest rate and inflation risk inherent in the value of the Plan's liabilities by the implementation of physical assets as well as derivatives (such as swap contracts and repurchase agreements). - To retain, as required, any exposure to credit markets through a combination of physical assets and derivatives. - The controlled use of derivatives to increase the yield on the Plan's physical assets by taking credit risk. - On an ongoing basis, approximately 35-40%% of the Main Section's physical assets are designed to support the LDI strategy, including: - o Gilts - Index-linked Gilts - Repurchase agreements and other derivatives - o Cash - The remainder of the Plan's physical assets are a combination of: - Property - Asset backed securities - Secured loans - Global high yield credit and other fixed income - Private lending